 - Ask your professor questions.
 If you do not understand something, ask your professors to repeat or explain again.
 Your professor expects you to ask questions, and it is not disrespectful.
 If you have many questions or are having difficulty in the class, make an appointment to talk to your professor during his or her office hours so that you can speak privately and in detail with your professor.
 It is very important to have good communication with your professors.

 - Academic support is available and free.
-If you are having difficulty with understanding your textbooks, class lectures, or writing assignment, make an appointment in the Rider Learning Center or with Westminster Academic Support.
+If you are having difficulty with understanding your textbooks, class lectures, or writing assignment, make an appointment in the Academic Success Center or the Student Navigation Office.

 Tips for Academic Success